ooflet/Mi-Create/README.md

 ### Running source code
 If there are no prebuilt packages for your OS, you may opt to run directly from source:
 - Clone repo
-- Install Python version >3.8 & install dependencies through pip: PyQt6, PyQt6-QScintilla, xmltodict, requests
+- Install Python version >3.8 & install dependencies:
+`pip install -r requirements.txt`
 - Execute main.py

 Executing from source however will not create log files, it will output logs to console.

-If you would like to build a package for your platform, use Nuitka as there are some Nuitka-specific checks (specifically the `__compiled__` global check in main.py).
+### Redistribution

+I do not mind the program being redistributed, however please link the Github repository somewhere whether it be the post or the description.

+Compiling for different programs must be done using Nuitka, there are some specific compiled checks special for Nutika in the program.
+Plus, Nutika gives an added performance benefit.

+If you want to redistrubute the program please do under your own risk.
+Any issues that arise from the redistribution of the program go towards the maintainer.

+There is an automated Github Actions script made for compiling this program, however there are some odd nuances from compilation through the script.
+Once the artifacts are ironed out, I will add the build script over into this repo.

 ### Help
 If you are looking for a tutorial on Mi Create, please view the documentation at https://ooflet.github.io/docs.
 If you have any further questions that are not covered by the documentation, feel free to ask on the [discussions](https://github.com/ooflet/Mi-Create/discussions) tab.
 Otherwise, if there is a bug or issue with Mi Create, submit an [issue](https://github.com/ooflet/Mi-Create/issues) report.